 This is more complicated.
 With this, unless the house is rather small, realistically you won’t have enough time to pull it off.

 6. Wash dogs door to door

-Dogs aren’t necessarily dirtier in the autumn, but with some dogs, depending on their coat of coat of hair, are only washed now and then.
-A good door to door wash might help them get past a winter wash.
+Dogs aren’t necessarily dirtier in the autumn, but some dogs, depending on their coat of hair, are only washed now and then.
+A good door-to-door wash might help them get past a winter wash.
 By the way, this is a great project to include kids.

-Set up in front of a box store like BJ’s, Sam’s Club or Hobby Lobby are especially gracious about letting you set up in front of their stores.
+Set up in front of box stores like BJ’s, Sam’s Club or Hobby Lobby are especially gracious about letting you set up in front of their stores.
 Simply talk to the manager earlier in the week.

 Homemade cookies are the best, but Oreos are pretty popular as well.

 When you connect with strangers who naturally ask why you are doing this, assume they want your gift or service – “Have you _____ yet?”